raffll/yampt/README.md

 Because of limitation of Morrowind engine, INFO string can only have 512 bytes, but more is ok in game.
 This can generate warnings in TES CS and records are read only.

-### If you want to convert only CELL and DIAL records
+### If you want to convert only CELL, DIAL, BNAM and SCTX records
 ```
 yampt.exe --convert --safe -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "Merged.dic"
 ```